freedomofpress/securedrop-client/README.md

 #### install requirements

-To try the proxy script, first use `pipenv` to create an environment and install requirements.
+To try the proxy script, first use `venv` to create an environment and install requirements.
 In the root of the project directory, run

 ```